 - 31. Provide additional pickleball courts if demand is confirmed. - 32.
-Upgrade play equipment at the Civic Centre. - 33.
+Upgrade play equipment at the Civic Centre, and conduct a feasibility study for an outdoor rink. - 33.
 Develop a second dog park if demand is confirmed. - 34.
 Develop a master plan for Petawawa Point Park & Boat Launch. - 35.
 Complete the Kiddyland Park redevelopment. - 36.
 Redevelop Mohn's Park per the study completed in the short term(if applicable). - 37.
 Make upgrades to Wilson, Turtle, and Woodland Parks.